rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 ## Render Props

 A render prop is where a component's prop is **assigned a function** and this is called in the render method of the component.
-Calling the function can return React element or component to render.
+Calling the function can return a React element or component to render.

-**Example** of using a Render Props:
+**Example** of using a render prop:

 ```jsx
 render(){